 - Commercial MBS ("CMBS") and Residential MBS ("RMBS").
-CMBS and RMBS generally offer a higher rate of interest than U.S. Government and U.S. Government-related MBS because there are no direct or indirect U.S. Government or agency guarantees of payment.
+CMBS and RMBS generally offer a higher rate of interest than U.S. Government and U.S. Government related MBS because there are no direct or indirect U.S. Government or agency guarantees of payment.
 The risk of loss due to default on CMBS and RMBS is historically higher because neither the U.S. Government nor any agency or instrumentality of the U.S. Government have guaranteed them.
 CMBS and RMBS whose underlying assets are neither U.S. Government securities nor U.S. Government insured mortgages, to the extent that real properties securing such assets may be located in the same geographical region, may also be subject to a greater risk of default than other comparable securities in the event of adverse economic, political or business developments that may affect such region and, ultimately, the ability of property owners to make payments of principal and interest on the underlying mortgages. - Mortgage Pass-Through Securities.
 Some MBS, such as U.S. agency mortgage pass-through securities, represent a right to receive principal and interest payments collected on a pool of mortgages, which are passed through to security holders.
 In the basic mortgage pass-through structure, mortgages with similar issuer, term and coupon characteristics are collected and aggregated into a "pool" consisting of multiple mortgage loans.
 The pool is assigned a CUSIP number and undivided interests in the pool are traded and sold as pass-through securities.
 The holder of the security is entitled to a pro rata share of principal and interest payments (including unscheduled prepayments) from the pool of mortgage loans.
-An investment in a specific pool of mortgage pass-through securities requires an analysis of the specific prepayment risk of mortgages within the covered pool (since mortgagers typically have the option to prepay their loans).
-The level of prepayments on a pool of mortgage pools, precise execution, delivery and settlement arrangements must be negotiated for each transaction.
+An investment in a specific pool of mortgage pass-through securities requires an analysis of the specific prepayment risk of mortgages within the covered pool (since mortgagors typically have the option to prepay their loans).
+The level of prepayments on a pool of mortgage-pass through securities is difficult to predict and can impact the subsequent cash flows, value and yield of the mortgage pool.
+In addition, when trading specific mortgage pools, precise execution, delivery and settlement arrangements must be negotiated for each transaction.